hamidghaedi/scRNA_seq-analysis/README.md

-# Plot the UMAP withy new labells
+# Plot the UMAP with new labels
 png(filename = "harmont_blca_umap_with_label.png", width = 16, height = 8.135, units = "in", res = 600)
 DimPlot(object = harmonized_seurat,
         reduction = "umap",